Lulu-User1/Encrypt-Text/README.md

+# ⚠This Was Made With AI (I Did it has a Fun Project)⚠
 # Encrypt-Text
 ## Encrypt and Decrypt Text, Stop worrying about FBI knowing what you type why not hide it.
 (Open Source)